Forms Validation

 ->addCondition($form::MaxLength, 8)

-// ... then it must contain a number
+// then it must contain a digit

-->addRule($form::Pattern, 'Must contain number', '.*[0-9].*');
+->addRule($form::Pattern, 'Must contain a digit', '.*[0-9].*');

 .
 The first parameter is

-$form->addCheckbox('newsletters', 'send me newsletters');
+$form->addCheckbox('newsletters', 'Send me newsletters');

 $form->addEmail('email', 'Email:')

-// if checkbox is checked ...
+// if the checkbox is checked

 ->addConditionOn($form['newsletters'], $form::Equal, true)

-// ... require email
+// then require the email

-->setRequired('Fill your email address');
+->setRequired('Enter your email address');

 and endCondition()